markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

     6

-A function calling itself with other arguments is called _recursive_.
-A recursive function must at some point stop calling itself; in our case, when we call add with the second argument as zero, we know that there's no more work to do and we can just return the first argument.
+A function that calls itself with other arguments is called _recursive_.
+A recursive function must at some point stop calling itself, otherwise the program will run forever.
+In our case, when we call `add` with the second argument as zero, we know that there's no more work to do and we can just return the first argument, without calling `add` again.
 This is why we use the `alt` expression in the function to distinguish the recursive case from the base case.

-Recursion is not so easy to understand.
+Recursion is not so
+easy to understand.
 Many programmers, including myself, have problems understanding it once its use becomes more involved than in this example.
-I would expect that you will likely not use it much.
-But it is useful to know about it.
-But it is used, even by people who are not necessarily programmers.
+I would think that you will likely not use it much.
+But it is useful to know about.
+Sometimes it is indeed used even by people who are not necessarily programmers.
 Take a look at the following code:

 ![](recuriveInsuranceMath.png)

+Notice how the
+`l` function calls itself with a different value for the variable `x`.
 And yes, this is code!
 It looks like a Word document, which is intended: these recursive formulas were found in a Word document that defines recursive, numerical functions in actuarial math in insurances.
 We have built a language that resembles the Word notation as closely as possible.
-Notice how the `l` function calls itself with a different value for the variable `x`.